Chalk SDK Reference

 input_uris:

-List of file paths or URIs to scan.
+File path/URI or list of paths/URIs to scan.
 Supports local paths and file:// URIs.

 Schema of the data.
 Required for CSV files, optional for Parquet.